Work-based Education & Skillbuilding

-“Internships and co-ops are an excellent opportunity for students to get firsthand exposure to real world applications of what they’ve studied,” he states.
-“It helps fine tune how they should focus their studies in order to get the most out of their education and set the table for their careers.”
+“Internships and co-ops are an excellent opportunity for students to get firsthand exposure to real-world applications of what they’ve studied,” he states.
+“It helps fine-tune how they should focus their studies to get the most out of their education and set the table for their careers.”

 This spring, career fairs are taking place throughout the country, providing a convenient way for job candidates to connect with potential employers and explore career opportunities.
 With a strong dedication to STEM education, career fairs serve as a unique opportunity to engage with today’s top talent.

 “Forward-thinking, passionate people committed to life-long learning and improvement is essential for success in our industry,” explains Dave Moeller, President of Snyder & Associates.
 “Our growth as a firm is deliberate.
 We strive to provide our clients with thoughtful, comprehensive solutions to the challenges they face, and our ability to do that rests within the strength of our team.”

 On average, between ten and 20 internships and co-ops are available each year.